-- Keystone Symposium and Showcase were posted online in video form on Friday, April 24.
-The May Keystones will be posted too.
-Our homepage also contains congratulatory messages to the Class of 2020!
+- Keystone Symposium and Showcase are posted as videos on our homepage, where you’ll also find congratulatory messages to the Class of 2020!

 - If you need help or if you can help others (e.g, with supplies, masks, groceries, other assistance), visit the Sea-to-Sky Covid-19 Mutual Aid Facebook group created by a visiting tutor, tobias c. van Veen.

-- As of May 19, the US-Canada border closure has been extended for another 30 days.
-International students are still able to enter Canada and are expected to honour the Quarantine Act.
+- The US-Canada land border is closed to all but essential travel and may remain closed for an extended period.
+International students are able to enter Canada and are expected to honour the Quarantine Act.

 - Travel restrictions are in place for people who exhibit symptoms.